slagle/undercloud-live/README.md

   /opt/stack/images, and comment out undercloud-images.sh in undercloud.sh.

 ### Caveats
+* If you reboot the undercloud system, you will need to rerun bin/undercloud-network.sh
 * The firewalld service will be shutdown by undercloud.sh.
 There's current a bug in the iptables configuration that prevents the overcloud that is still being investigated.